 The UK Stewardship Code sets high stewardship standards and is built around 12 principles of effective stewardship.
 It was updated in 2021 with a greater emphasis placed on transparency standards around stewardship activities than the 2012 code it replaced.

-Investing sustainably for the long term
+Investing thoughtfully for the long term

 As long-term investors, we take our stewardship role seriously and appreciate we have a duty to represent our clients values as we build relationships with company management and investor relation teams.